timonso/ik/README.md

+## outline
+1) [demo project](#demo-project) instruction on how to use the provided code.
+2) [tutorial](#tutorial) explains how to set up the project and the posable character (mandatory for session 1).
+3) :new: [tools for your project](#tools-for-your-project) :new: some hints on debugging, including some code to visualize a target sphere for the IK system.
+4) :new: [troubleshooting](#troubleshooting) :new: some helpful suggestions.

+:new: the provided code now includes the basic setting to visualize a sphere and move it around the scene, to use this as target for your ik system :new:

 ## demo project
 #### what is this?
 this is a guide (+ the code) to set up a simple Unreal Engine environment to access and edit the kinematic properties of a rigged mesh character directly through c++ code.
 The guide and the code are specifically tested on Windows 11, but some part might be used also for Linux and Mac, specifically the Unreal part.